-SOCIO-ECONOMIC PROFILE OF HOUSEHOLDPOPULATION
+SOCIO-ECONOMIC PROFILE OF HOUSEHOLD POPULATION

-The point of this part is to present a brief description of the socio-economic characteristics of the growers delivering Boro Rice.
-Socioeconomic l parts of the growers can be viewed from various perspectives relying on various factors identified with their degree of living, the financial condition where they live and the nature and the degree of the growers ' support in national advancement exercises.
+The point of this part is to present a brief description of the socio-economic characteristics of the growers delivering onion.
+Socioeconomic l parts of the growers can be viewed from various perspectives relying on various factors identified with their degree of living, the financial condition where they live and the nature and the degree of the growers support in national advancement exercises.
 It was impractical to gather all the data with respect to the financial attributes of the example growers because of confinement of time and assets.
-Financial state of the fact that there are various interrelated and constituent qualities describes an individual and significantly impacts advancement of his/her conduct and character.
+Financial state of the example growers is significant in the event of research arranging in light of the fact that there are various interrelated and constituent qualities describes an individual and significantly impacts advancement of his/her conduct and character.
 Individuals contrast from each other for the variety of financial perspectives.
 Nonetheless, for the present research, a couple of the financial qualities have been contemplated for exchange.